-Quality and Outcomes
+Quality and Outcomes at UC San Diego Health System

-The specialists at our Stroke Center are internationally recognized as leaders and experts in the fields of research, diagnosis and care.
+Regardless of the type of stroke, our team is ready 24 hours a day, seven days a week.
+Our specialty-trained experts provide an immediate response someone having a stroke arrives.
+Our stroke center specialists are internationally recognized as leaders and experts in the fields of research, diagnosis and care.
 Read more about our stroke team.

-Timely Treatment for Ischemic Stroke
+Treating Ischemic Stroke

-The chart below demonstrates a marked improvement in UC San Diego Health System’s timely administration of tPA over the years and in staying below the 60 minutes target.
+The chart below demonstrates a marked improvement of our timely administration of tPA over the years and in staying below the 60 minutes target.
 We believe that “time is brain!”
-Read more about treatment of ischemic stroke at UC San Diego Health System.
+Read more about how we treat ischemic stroke.

-Successful Surgical Treatment of Stroke
+Successful Surgical Procedures

-From July 2012 through June 2013, we performed 21 endovascular coiling or surgical clipping procedures to treat unruptured brain aneurysms, with a 90.5% survival rate.
+From July 2012 through June 2013, we performed 21 endovascular coiling or surgical clipping procedures to treat unruptured brain aneurysms, with a 90.5 percent survival rate.
 Read more about our Stroke and Neurovascular Surgery Program.

 Processes of Care

-Regardless of the type of stroke, UC San Diego patients receive the right care.
+Regardless of the type of stroke, people who go to UC San Diego receive the right care.
 We closely monitor compliance with processes of care as endorsed by The Joint Commission and American Heart Association.
-The chart below shows that UC San Diego Health System continues to provide consistent care across all measures compared to other hospitals throughout the country.
+The chart below shows that we continue to provide consistent care across all measures compared to other hospitals throughout the country.

 Of patients admitted to UC San Diego Health System following an ischemic stroke, 96 percent survived while in the hospital.
-A higher percentage of patients treated at UC San Diego Health System had hemorrhagic strokes compared to patients receiving care at other San Diego County hospitals.
+A higher percentage of patients treated at UC San Diego had hemorrhagic strokes compared to patients receiving care at other San Diego County hospitals.

 Roughly 30 percent of stroke patients treated at UC San Diego Health System had hemorrhagic strokes, while only 19 percent of strokes in the county are hemorrhagic.